 Air fry them for about 20 minutes at 370F.
 They should come out crispy on the outside and soft on the inside, just like breaded zucchini fries.

-Roasted eggplant will come out slightly charred with a sweet flesh.
-Slice the eggplant in half, so you have two eggplant steaks.
+Roasted eggplant will come out slightly charred with sweet flesh.
+Slice the eggplant in half so you have two eggplant steaks.
 Then add salt and let it sit for half an hour.

 Caramelize the eggplant

 Sauteeing eggplant on the stove makes the natural sugars caramelize, giving it a crispy exterior that is both smoky and sweet.